- Our Work

-Dominion’s proposed 55-mile Transco to Charleston pipeline will rip through sensitive habitat in the Upstate from Moore to Chappells (scroll to bottom for detailed maps).
-The project will permanently impact 255 acres of land, including agricultural, forest and residential land, and will cross bodies of water 73 times, including the South Tyger, Enoree and Saluda Rivers and many of their tributaries.
+Dominion’s 55-mile Transco to Charleston pipeline will cross through sensitive habitat in the Upstate from Moore to Chappells.
+When completed, the project will permanently impact 255 acres of land, including agricultural, forest and residential land, and will cross bodies of water 73 times, including the South Tyger, Enoree and Saluda Rivers and many of their tributaries.
 Also potentially impacted are three drinking water providers – the Woodruff Roebuck Water District, the City of Clinton, and the City of Newberry.
 The project also calls for a permanent 50-foot right of way easement along the length of the pipeline, causing habitat fragmentation and reducing shade to streams at crossings.
 Read our oped about property rights and eminent domain.

-On January 24, Laurens County Council passed a resolution opposing the use of eminent domain for construction of the pipeline in Laurens County.
-On February 2, the Federal Energy Regulatory Commission (FERC) issued Dominion a Certificate of Public Convenience and Necessity, authorizing the company to utilize eminent domain to acquire pipeline right-of-way.
-This certificate was issued the day before FERC lost a quorum of commissioners and without the necessary DHEC Section 401 water quality certification.
-Upstate Forever will continue to scrutinize this project as it proceeds through the 401 certification process, and we will appeal the FERC Certificate.
+February 2 – FERC issues Dominion a Certificate of Public Convenience and Necessity, authorizing the company to utilize eminent domain to acquire pipeline right-of-way.
+This certificate is issued the day before FERC loses a quorum of commissioners and without the necessary DHEC Section 401 water quality certification.
+Read our appeal of the FERC Certificate (PDF)

 March 29 – Westinghouse, the contractor for the V.C.
 Summer nuclear project, announces it has filed for bankruptcy protection, jeopardizing the completion of the Summer reactor units 2 and 3.